ywcui1990/numenta-apps/unicorn/frontend/db/README.md

-This directory contains database .JSON files which not saved to source control.
+This directory contains DB `.json` files which are not saved to source control.